CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 Cost for lustre storage of a monthly simulation

-      2,681.5 GB x 0.00046658 USD per hour x 24 hours x 5 days = $150 USD
+      2,681.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $61.7 USD

-Need to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket
+Goal is to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket, so that only 1 month of output is stored at a time on the lustre scratch file system.
+This workflow will help with preserving the data in case the cluster or scratch file system gets pre-empted.